 The shift from products to utility services inevitably incurs various forms of risks.
 These include disruption risks such as loss previous skillsets and political capital to transitional risks such as changes to governance and transparency of suppliers to outsourcing risks such as pricing competition and loss of strategic control.

-A common, past method of dealing with transitional risks is the use of a hybrid model combining both public and private supply.
+A common, past method of dealing with transitional risks is the use of a hybrid model combining both public and private supplies.
 However, this is a transitional approach and should be undertaken with a view of moving to a future hybrid model of multiple public providers (i.e. a competitive market).

 A transitional approach requires you to build in a way which is likely to be compatible with a future public market.
 For infrastructure this mean use of commodity components and in most scenarios an EC2 / S3 / EBS like interface.
-Hence my support for efforts like OpenStack (and to a lesser extent Eucalyptus).
+Hence my general support for open efforts like OpenStack (and to a lesser extent Eucalyptus).

 Unfortunately, many applications are designed with the best practice for a product world i.e. scaling is about bigger machines, resilience is about N+1 and in general the focus is on reliable hardware.
 Best practice for a utility world involves resilience, scaling and failure modes built around software i.e. design for failure, distributed systems and chaos engines such as Netflix's chaos monkey approach.
 There is an inevitable cost of architectural transition from one set of best practices to another.